brandonkramer/wp-vite-starter/README.md

 plugin structures.

 ### ViteJS Config
-The config is extending a base config from the `@wp-strap/vite` package through the WPStrap.viteConfigBase() plugin which is opinionated and configured for WordPress development.
+The config is extending a base config from the `@wp-strap/vite` package which is opinionated and configured for WordPress development.
 This is set up to keep the config file minimal and consistent throughout different projects.
 The base configurations can be overwritten.
-The config currently includes the following:
+It currently includes the following:

-- Esbuild for minification which is turned off with the `-dev` commands
+- Esbuild for minification which is turned off for `-dev` commands
-- Esbuild sourcemaps are added when using the `-dev` commands
+- Esbuild sourcemaps are added when using `-dev` commands
 - Esbuild is configured to make ReactJS code work inside `.js` files instead of the default `.jsx`
 - JS entries are automatically included from first-level folders using fast-glob (e.g., js/my-script.js, blocks/my-block.js).
 - CSS entries are also automatically included, bundled and compiled without importing them into JS files which is more suitable for WordPress projects.